Jovylle Bermudez

 Problem: Recruiters need one place to see shipped work, not a scatter of repos.

-Role in the platform: Central hub.
-Nuxt 3 site on Netlify with a floating widget (AI chat, Playbase leaderboard, notifications), ProjectMate embed for feedback/updates, and a prerendered project archive fed by content.jovylle.com.
+Role in the platform: Front door.
+Nuxt 3 site statically generated and deployed to Cloudflare Pages, with a floating widget (AI chat, Playbase leaderboard, notifications), a ProjectMate embed for feedback/updates, and a prerendered project archive fed by content.jovylle.com.

 Case study: Personal projects archive · GitHub